 This tutorial will show you how to implement dynamic FGAC for Azure Databricks using Okera.

-Sample Sensitive Dataset
+Registering a Sample Sensitive Dataset in Azure

 We will be exploring a sample dataset called hospital_discharge which contains Protected Health Information (PHI).
 All names have been randomly generated.
 We will be implementing several methods for de-identification using built-in functions to comply with the Health Insurance Portability and Accountability Act (HIPAA).